SwedbankPay/developer.swedbankpay.com/payments/invoice/redirect.md

 ## API Requests

 The API requests are displayed in the [purchase flow](#purchase-flow).
-You can  with following `operation`
+You can complete the invoice payment with following `operation`
 options:

 * [Financing Consumer][other-features-financing-consumer]